TABLE OF CONTENTS

 High School Students

 High school students are welcome at MTECH.
 Students should consult with their high school counselor regarding their plans to attend the College.
-Charter school and home-schooled students are welcome as well.
+Charter school, private school and home-schooled students are welcome as well.

 MTECH is a college.
 High school students must adhere to the same rules as adult students.
-Parents of high school students must have a signed FERPA release from their student before they can access attendance, progress or grading information.
+Parents of high school students must have a signed FERPA release from their student before they can access academic records such as attendance, progress or grading information.

-High school students do not pay tuition, but are responsible to pay any fees associated with the program.
+High school students do not pay tuition, but are responsible to pay any fees associated with a course/program.
 Some of these fees can be substantial because they provide students with tools and supplies of the industry they are entering.
-In addition, programs may require the student to purchase textbooks, uniforms, kits, etc. High school students should be prepared to pay for these.
+In addition, courses/programs may require the student to purchase textbooks, uniforms, kits, etc. High school students should be prepared to pay for these.

-Students should check the scholarship pages of the MTECH website for scholarships that can help pay any tuition or fees required to continue after high school.
+Students should check the scholarship page of the MTECH website for scholarships that can help pay any tuition or fees required to continue after high school.

-If a high school student chooses not to pay the tuition for their remaining hours, they will be withdrawn from the program, but will still be awarded any high school credit they earned prior to the graduation date.
+If a high school student chooses not to pay the tuition for their remaining courses, they will be withdrawn from MTECH, but will still be awarded any high school credit they earned prior to the graduation date.

 Higher Education Pathways